jamolnng/lder.dev/_posts/2022-06-15-100-Days-of-Homelab-Day-5.md

 ## Traefik
 Traefik is a edge-router and reverse proxy to make it easy to publish your services to the web.
 One of it's main benefits is how easily it integrates into Kubernetes, Docker, AWS, etc. A striped down example of my `docker-compose.yml` and required config files for Traefik can be found [here](https://git.lder.dev/jesse/homelab/src/branch/master/docker-compose/traefik).

 It's as easy as running `docker compose up -d` to get Traefik basics up and running.
-Then to add services to Traefik
+Then to add services to Traefik it's as easy as adding a handful of labels to your services `docker-compose.yml`.

 ## Uptime-Kuma
 [Uptime-Kuma](https://github.com/louislam/uptime-kuma), as I talked about in my [first #100DaysOfHomeLab post]({% post_url 2022-06-11-100-Days-of-Homelab-Day-1 %}), is a self-hosted monitoring tool.
 The instance I run in my homelab works great, however, if the internet in my homelab were to ever go down, it wouldn't be able to notify me.
 Having a second instance hosted on a VPS outside my network allows for me to easily have some redundancy in my monitoring tools.